rootkovska/rootkovska.github.io/_posts/2015-12-25-Aethernum.md

 * Water.
 Our bodies are made out of water already: nothing to import here unless you are a jellyfish.
 In other words, once the bottom line, the universal framework is in place, there's no way to get out of it because of the very inner nature of the blockchain system.
 * Vilfredo.
 Ethereum has a 'contract' feature.
 Every work team is created by signing a contract.
 And every contract 'bubbles' some results.
 By combining more than one working team you build up a new version of coporates, enterprises, guilds, clans, parliaments, etc. All inside the same blockchain.
 All nested inside the general basic contract.
 * LiquidFeedback.
 As I said, this tool was conceived as a feedback tool for representatives.
 By having a universe of Vilfredos confederated within a universal framework, the representatives become obsolete, and this tool can be used as a monitoring, reporting, archiving tool; and for scientific purposes.
 * Bitcoin.
 In Ethereum they exist under the name 'Ether'.
+The main difference between the two is that the Bitcoin is an universal meter, the Ether is a universal meter blockchained to a contract.

 # Aethernum: human rights.